Privacy

 Building up on those, we started research on data quality criteria especially with regards to impact measurement.
 Based on our results we propose the following criteria as the most relevant for collecting high-quality data:

-- Data Consistency: Ensuring Logical and Structural Reliability
+1. Data consistency: Ensuring logical and structural Reliability

 Data consistency ensures that responses align with expected patterns, formats, and logical relationships.
 This involves verifying that answers are provided only when relevant (e.g., skipping questions that do not apply to a respondent), fall within predefined thresholds, align with other data points and adhere to specified formats.
 Without these checks, inconsistencies can render datasets unreliable.